Gut microbiota: Probiotics, prebiotics, synbiotics, and pharmabiotics

-Probiotics are microorganisms that are believed to provide health benefits when consumed.
+Probiotics contain live microorganisms.
+When consumed, they are believed to provide health benefits by altering the microbiome composition.
+Current research explores using probiotics as a way to restore the microbial balance of the intestine by stimulating the immune system and inhibiting pro-inflammatory cytokines.

 With regard to gut microbiota, prebiotics are typically non-digestible, fiber compounds that pass undigested through the upper part of the gastrointestinal tract and stimulate the growth or activity of advantageous gut flora by acting as substrate for them.

 Synbiotics refers to food ingredients or dietary supplements combining probiotics and prebiotics in a form of synergism.

 The term "pharmabiotics" is used in various ways, to mean: pharmaceutical formulations (standardized manufacturing that can obtain regulatory approval as a drug) of probiotics, prebiotics, or synbiotics; probiotics that have been genetically engineered or otherwise optimized for best performance (shelf life, survival in the digestive tract, etc.); and the natural products of gut flora metabolism (vitamins, etc.).

-There is some evidence that treatment with some probiotic strains of bacteria may be effective in irritable bowel syndrome and chronic idiopathic constipation.
+There is some evidence that treatment with some probiotic strains of bacteria may be effective in treatment of irritable bowel syndrome, inflammatory bowel disease, and abdominal bloating.
 Those organisms most likely to result in a decrease of symptoms have included: